hassio-addons/addon-vscode/README.md

 1. Start the "Visual Studio Code" add-on.
 1. Check the logs of the "Visual Studio Code" add-on to see if everything went well.
-1. Click the "OPEN WEB UI" button to open Visual Studio Code and use the same username & password as you would use with the Home Assistant frontend.
+1. Click the "OPEN WEB UI" button to open Visual Studio Code.

 **NOTE**: Do not add this repository to Hass.io, please use:
 `https://github.com/hassio-addons/repository`.